code-chandan/MechaGrip/README.md

 # MechaGrip

-MechaGrip is a 4-axis robotic arm that’s kinda like if a CNC machine, a 3D printer, and a drunk claw machine had a kid except this one actually works.
-It’s made for light pick-and-place tasks, gesture control experiments, or just for flexing on your desk next to your keyboard.
-It runs on a basic Arduino setup but doesn’t feel basic at all.
-The servos aren’t those $2 ones that jitter like they’re having a seizure   we went with beefy MG996Rs and a proper control board.
-It moves smoothly, holds position like a champ, and doesn’t scream (too loudly) when you power it up.
+MechaGrip is a 4-axis robot arm that's roughly like if a CNC machine, a 3D printer, and a drunk claw machine had a baby except this one works.
+It's designed for light pick-and-place operations, gesture control testing, or just for showing off on your desk alongside your keyboard.
+It's powered by a simple Arduino rig but doesn't feel simple whatsoever.

 <img width="365" height="509" alt="image" src="https://github.com/user-attachments/assets/430a393c-23b0-4402-b01a-bebf1a17a502" />